l-yc/lcd-board/README.md

         - Allows for natural-looking ink.
 - Eraser
     - Mistakes can be corrected easily.
-    - Note: Performs ovector erasing, not pixel erasing.
+    - Note: Performs vector erasing, not pixel erasing.
 - Laser Pointer
     - Just like using a real life laser pointer.
     - Especially useful for collabration.